Yvonne Pendleton: Personal life

 Pendleton is married to a planetary astronomer, Dale Cruikshank.
-They married in 1996, joining together a total of five children from previous marriages.
+They married in 1996, joining a total of five children from previous marriages.
 Pendleton and Cruikshank merged not only their families, but also their interests in the origin and composition of primitive Solar System objects, and have published research papers together.
 They are also raising a golden retriever therapy dog, Toby, to go into schools and hospitals.
 Pendleton has taken Toby, whose American Kennel Club registered name is “Cosmic Rover”, to work with her to complete his socialization training, and he has become the institute's mascot.
 In her spare time, Yvonne is an avid scuba diver, having earned her open water certification in 1985.
 Entering the professional dive industry in 2015, she became a divemaster, and then an Assistant Instructor (2018) through the PADI dive association.
 Since 2015, she has assisted several scuba classes through a local dive shop in northern California.